Best Practice Naming Conventions for Email Marketers to stay organised

-by | Jun 28, 2022 | ActiveCampaign Tutorials
+by | Jan 24, 2026 | ActiveCampaign Tutorials

 Actually, let’s be honest here…

-5 reasons you need a naming convention for ActiveCampaign
+5 reasons you need a naming convention for ActiveCampaign or other email tech tools

 3. ActiveCampaign (and other tech tools) need to be able to find things using their names.

-4. When you collaborate, they will need to know quickly what the names in your ActiveCampaign account mean.
+4. When you collaborate, they will need to know quickly what the names in your account mean.

-Learn best practice for naming Tags in ActiveCampaign
+Learn best practice for naming Tags in ActiveCampaign or other email tech

-An ActiveCampaign tag by any other name does not smell as sweet – even tiny mistakes with tag names break integrations, mess up automations, make your brain hurt, and winds up with the wrong things happening for your customers + a big time suck for your business.
+A tag by any other name does not smell as sweet – even tiny mistakes with tag names break integrations, mess up automations, make your brain hurt, and winds up with the wrong things happening for your customers + a big time suck for your business.

 Three tips for Tag naming best practice in ActiveCampaign